Tearing Out Carpet, Tile, Vinyl and Everything Else

 Vinyl tile should be removed with a razor scraper when possible.
 If this works it is the best tool.
 If that does not work you should try a thicker scraper.
 If paper is still present over the terrazzo floor use water to wet the paper backing from the vinyl tile off of the terrazzo floor.
 One problem that can arise is that the adhesive can actually hole the tile to the floor so well that when you pull up the vinyl tile pieces of the terrazzo floor come up with it.
 Look at the bottom of the tile while pulling it to make sure small pieces of flooring are not coming up along with the tile.
 They will look small, but can cause major problems in restoration.

-As you can see, in the top picture, ghosting on a terrazzo floor will present as a grid pattern on the floor.
+As you can see, in the picture below, ghosting on a terrazzo floor will present as a grid pattern on the floor.
 The areas where the tile was present are darker and the areas where the grout was are lighter.